Is Islam a Copy of Hinduism?

 There was some tolerance for Buddhism, Jainism and Sikhism, but very little for either Islam or Christianity.

-They might have not shown any animosity towards these faiths for fear of retribution, but they kept to themselves in matters of faith.
+They might have not shown any animosity towards these faiths for fear of retribution, but they kept their beliefs and practices to themselves in matters of faith.

 Therefore Indian religions and ascetic traditions, with the exception of Buddhism, remained largely unknown outside the Indian subcontinent.